dgrtwo/dgrtwo.github.com/_posts/2017-05-15-tagger-news.md

 One mistake we made was relying on the [Hacker News API](https://github.com/HackerNews/API) to download submitted stories one at a time, which was a slow process that took hours to get 25,000 links.
 After the hackathon was over, we learned that there's [Hacker News dataset on Google BigQuery](https://cloud.google.com/bigquery/public-data/hacker-news)- after about twenty minutes of configuration I was able to download a million links.
 In the pressure of a hackathon, it's hard to tell when to keep hunting for easy solutions like that as opposed to implementing something slow that you know will work (but that's part of the fun).

 Once we had the article links, we needed the text of each.
 This is challenging because these articles come from thousands of different websites in many different formats, but the [python-goose](https://github.com/grangier/python-goose) package is designed for exactly this purpose.
 We divided this scraping up among three of our computers, at which point we were able to collect a couple thousand articles each hour.
+You can find our scraping code and some of our results in [this GitHub repository](https://github.com/dodger487/scrape_hn).

 Normally with a project like this we'd let a scraper run overnight, but of course that wasn't an option!
 As the data started downloading, we split up into two teams: Nathan and Dan building the website, while Chris and I developed the machine learning algorithm on the data as it accumulated.